chrisseaton/rhizome/doc/handles.md

 #### Handles

 We need a unique integer to represent each object.
 Ruby already provides this in the `object_id` method on all objects.
-Ruby also provides a way to reverse this to get the object from its ID, in the `ObjectSpace._id2ref` method.
-What's more, on some implementations this is even actually the real pointer to the object that we said we couldn't get hold of!
-But this property, and the method `_id2ref` is not available in the default configuration of JRuby, so we won't use it.

-Instead we will use `object_id` to get natives handles for objects, but maintain our own map of handles back to objects, which is more portable.
-This map is maintained in the `Handles` class.
-Entries in the map are removed using finalisers which are run when the garbage collector deletes the object.
+To reverse this integer and get the object back you can use the `ObjectSpace._id2ref` method.

+However, `_id2ref` method does not work at all in JRuby in the default configuration, and is very slow in Rubinius.
+In both implementations, object can be moved by the garbage collector, so there isn't a constant address for objects, and the address can't be used to quickly generated an `object_id`, and to quickly reverse it by turning the number back into an object by using it as a pointer.
+Rubinius supports `_id2ref` by walking the entire heap until the right object is found.
+JRuby only supports it if you turn on an option to maintain a map of `object_id` values to their objects, which defeats other optimisations.

+Therefore on Rubinius and JRuby we maintain our own map of `object_id` values to the objects.
+This map must not keep the objects alive artificially - otherwise any object that ever had a handle would live forever and we would use an increasing amount of memory over time.
+We need a map that is weak in the value, and that reclaims map entries for collected references over time.
+Unfortunately this a little complicated, so we haven't implemented it and we just leak handles on Rubinius and JRuby.

 #### Tagged fixnums